JamesTheGiblet/Project-Text-to-CAD/README.md

 * **Advanced Positioning**: Implement more relational keywords like `"next to"`, `"inside"`, and `"aligned with"`.
 * **Material Properties**: Add support for changing material properties like `metallic`, `roughness`, and `opacity`.
 * **Enhanced Export**: Improve the STL export to be more robust and add support for other formats like OBJ or GLTF.
-* **AI Integration**: Use a Large Language Model (LLM) API for more flexible and powerful natural language understanding, moving beyond simple regex.
+* **AI Integration**: Use a Large Language Model (LLM) API for more flexible and powerful natural language understanding, moving beyond the current regex-based approach.

 ## 🤝 Contributing